Menu

 📍 da nang

-The Golden Bridge is Vietnam's most photographed structure - a 150-metre pedestrian walkway held by two giant weathered stone hands emerging from the mountain at 1,400 metres, with views over the Đà Nẵng coastline and the cloud layer below.
+The Golden Bridge is one of the most photographed structures in Vietnam - a 150-metre pedestrian walkway held by two giant weathered stone hands emerging from the mountain at 1,400 metres, with views over the Đà Nẵng coastline and the cloud layer below.

 Pirate Islands